Tuesday, November 5, 2024

 People's Views Harden

 The anti-communist investigations conducted by HUAC and by Joe McCarthy were political circuses designed mainly to further the political careers of the politicians who conducted them.
-The investigations ruined the careers of many of people who were no danger to the security of the United States.
+The investigations ruined the careers of many people who were no danger to the security of the United States.
 Many people knew that, and the result was that all of the investigations' findings were thrown into doubt.
 Oppenheimer may have been a communist.
 I don't know, and it hardly matters now, but at the time, it was easy to dismiss the accusation because so many such accusations were known to be false.
 Attitudes toward HUAC and Sen. Joseph McCarthy hardened into quasi-religious beliefs that have endured until today.
 Hardly anyone who is old enough to remember the anti-communist hysteria of the 1940s and 50s is likely to change his/her views based on new evidence.

 The Same Thing Has Happened Today